vendrhub/vendr-documentation/content/docs/packages/reviews/0.1.0/getting-started/moderating-reviews.md

 ## Store Dashboard

-To see todays reviews that require your attention, you can find these listed directly on the Vendr store dashboard.
+To see today's reviews that require your attention, you can find these listed directly on the Vendr store dashboard.

 ![Vendr Reviews Dashboard](~/assets/images/screenshots/reviews/dashboard.png)